-Yes, in most cities you are required to have signed at least a one-year lease agreement.
+Yes.
+Any entity in China is required to have signed an at least a one-year lease agreement.
 You must identify a location with a unique address that is correctly zoned for your intended business.
-Virtual office addresses are illegal and should be avoided in most cases.
-Some new ventures use virtual offices for their company set-up because disreputable agents mislead them.
-Potential problems often don't emerge until later but there are a number of situations where site visits are probable.
+Virtual office addresses are illegal and must be avoided.
+Some new ventures can be misled by disreputable agents into trying to use 'virtual offices' for their company set-up.
+This may seem an attractive proposition and potential problems often don't emerge until later but there are a number of situations where site visits are probable.

-- Initial registration inspections: Companies that trade in certain goods will require additional permits to operate.
-It is not uncommon for these permits to require a visit to your office by a government official. - Approvals from State Administration of Taxation (SAT): Whether it's an application for VAT-payer status or to begin processing export VAT rebates, visits may be required from the local SAT bureau. - Spot checks: It is not uncommon for local authorities to visit offices to check the licences and certificates.
+Initial registration inspections: Companies that trade in certain goods will require additional permits to operate.
+It is not uncommon for these permits to require a visit to your office by a government official.

+- Approvals from State Administration of Taxation (SAT): Whether it's an application for VAT-payer status or to begin processing export VAT rebates, visits may be required from the local SAT bureau. - Spot checks: It is not uncommon for local authorities to visit offices to check the licences and certificates.
 If your company's licences do not match your physical set up, this could create problems and potential penalties.

 As with the registered capital, it may be that the authorities in a particular district currently have a relaxed stance; but attitudes can change quickly and often in line with the prevailing outlook towards foreign-invested companies.
-You should consider that while locally-invested companies may flagrantly breach the law, foreign-invested companies are scrutinised more carefully.
+You should consider that while locally invested companies may flagrantly breach the law, foreign-invested companies are scrutinised more carefully.
 Chinese officials often favour high-profile campaigns to discourage illegal practices instead of blanket enforcement.
 Foreign-invested companies are almost always the first to be targeted.

-See "The Graft Spiral" on page 24.
+See "the Graft Spiral" on page 25

-IS SHANGHAI'S PILOT FREE TRADE ZONE A GOOD LOCATION TO SET UP A COMPANY?
+IS A SPECIAL ECONOMIC ZONE A GOOD LOCATION TO SET UP A COMPANY?

 The China (Shanghai) Pilot Free Trade Zone (SFTZ) was formally launched in September 2013 in Shanghai's Pudong district.
-Initially the SFTZ comprised four existing bonded areas in Shanghai but this is to be dramatically expanded to include Shanghai's financial district and neighbouring development zones.
-The SFTZ, like many Chinese government initiatives at launch, remained illdefined until the authorities gradually fleshed out the details of how it would be administered.
-The intended goal of the SFTZ is two-fold:
+Initially, the SFTZ comprised four existing bonded areas in Shanghai but this has been dramatically expanded to include Shanghai's financial district and neighbouring development zones.
+The SFTZ, like many Chinese government initiatives at launch, remained ill-defined until the authorities gradually fleshed out the details of how it would be administered.
+The intended goal of the SFTZ was two-fold: